estill01/ChatCompletion_Utils/README.md

   buid_prompt
 )

-# Generate a 'ChatCompletions' response with the OpenAI API
+# Generate a 'ChatCompletion' response with the OpenAI API

 book_summary = llm(
   "Provide a brief summary of the following book series.",  # 'system' instruction